Fr4nzz/ithomiini_maps/README.md

 - **Dynamic Filtering**: Real-time map updates as filters change
 - **Shareable URLs**: Filter state encoded in URL for easy sharing
 - **Point Popups**: Click to view specimen details and images
+- **High-Resolution Export**: Export maps at 300 DPI for publications

 ### 📊 Data Table View
 - **Sortable Columns**: Click headers to sort by any field